cloudant-labs/cloudant-introduction-course/Part 04 - The rev token.md

 This is part 4: "The rev token"

 The second fundamental Cloudant rule is that each document revision is given its own unique revision token.
-Let's find out what it means
+Let's find out what it means.

 ![](slides/Slide24.png)

 ---

-You never need to generate a revision token - one is created for you when you add/update/delete a document using the API.
+You never need to generate a revision token - one is created for you when you add, update or delete a document using the API.

 A revision token consists of two parts:

-- a number 1, 2, 3, etc
+- a number 1, 2, 3, etc, and
 - a cryptographic hash of the document's body

 (For the uninitiated, a hash is a digital "fingerprint" of some data.
 If the data changes, the fingerprint changes.
 No two fingerprints are the same i.e. no two documents with different content would have the same hash.)